smcgdub/Discover-Ireland-MS2-Project/testing.md

 * All of the files came back clear with the result of **"Congratulations!
 No Error Found."**

 **1.3 JavaScript Code Validating**

+* All of the JavaScript files were tested using 2 validators.
+The first

 *